DigitaleDeltaOrg/dd-eco-api-specs/README.md

 # Digital Delta Eco specification

-This specification describes the Digital Delta Eco API.
+This specification describes the Digital Delta Eco API (DD-ECO-API).
 It is meant for both implementers and consumers of the Digital Delta Eco specifications.

 ## About the Digital Delta Eco specification